Filatima pallipalpella

 Filatima pallipalpella is a moth of the family Gelechiidae.
-It is found in the Russian Far East.
+It is found in Russia (the Russian Far East and the Volga region), China (Shandong), and Kyrgyzstan.

+Description

 The wingspan is 16–17 mm.
 The forewings are dark brownish-grey with a rust-yellow ringed dot at the fold.
 Above this, at two-fifths an ill-defined double rust-yellow cross-line with a similar line on the vein.
 The hindwings are dark grey.